Subsystem CSS codes, a tighter stabilizer-to-CSS mapping, and Goursat's Lemma: Introduction and summary of results

 In Section \ref{sec:subsystemCSS}, we review the subspace CSS construction and its generalization to the subsystem case.
 While the subspace CSS construction utilizes two classical linear codes \cite{HKS21} \eczoo{q-ary_linear} under certain constraints, the subsystem CSS construction utilizes two classical linear codes with no constraints.
 We express the logical and gauge codewords in terms of the two underlying classical linear codes.

 In Section \ref{sec:Mapping}, we show that the performance of subsystem CSS codes is comparable to that of subsystem stabilizer codes.
 More precisely, we show that every modular-qudit subsystem stabilizer code \eczoo{qudit_subsystem_stabilizer} can be ``doubled" to yield a subsystem CSS code with twice the number of physical, logical, and gauge qudits and up to twice the code distance.
+This generalizes the mapping for subspace stabilizer codes obtained in \cite[Theorem 1]{KP13}.

 In Section \ref{sec:CSSRecovery}, we present an error-correction procedure for subsystem CSS codes that generalizes the well-known Steane procedure for subspace CSS codes (see, e.g., \cite{CS96,NC10,G10}).
 While specific instances of this procedure have been presented previously \cite{BC15,GS18,KV22,BNB16,BDPS13,HB21,ABKM12}, we are unaware of a presentation of the general case that uses only information from the underlying classical linear codes.
 Our error-correction procedure for subsystem CSS codes decodes up to arbitrary actions on the gauge qudits, and the corresponding classical step in our error-correction procedure decodes up to prescribed ``redundant" subcodes obtained from the underlying classical codes.
 We explore an alternative decoder that generalizes the recovery procedure for the Bacon--Shor code \cite{B06} in Appendix \ref{app:Par}.